Horbenkodev/hugo-blog/content/posts/what-is-jvm-and-why-develop-apps-on-java/index.md

 ---
 title: What is JVM and Why it is Worth to Develop Apps on Java Platform
+breadcrumbs: Why Develop on Java
+slug: what-is-jvm-and-why-develop-apps-on-java
+draft: false
-publishDate: '2017-12-12T00:00:00Z'
+publishDate: 2017-12-12T00:00:00Z
-authors:
-- alexander-mikhalchenko
+image: Java_JVM.jpg
+og_image: Advantages-of-java.png
 description: The history of Java began in 1995, when the first version of this programming language was released.
 "Write Once, Run Anywhere" (WORA) was the slogan of the new language.
 This meant that Java was not just another programming language.
-image: Java_JVM.jpg
-og_image: Advantages-of-java.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - alexander-mikhalchenko
 categories:
   - development
+industries: []
 ---
 The history of Java began in 1995, when the first version of this programming language was released.
 "Write Once, Run Anywhere" (WORA) was the slogan of the new language.
 This meant that Java was not just another programming language, but a whole platform which you could use to build applications for everything, from powerful servers in data centers to a coffee machine in your kitchen.